nofcaz/dev-tools-practice/README.md

-# Practice With Developer Tools
+# Practice with Developer Tools

 These exercises helped me to improve my ability with making effective use of the console in the Google Chrome browser.
 Specifically, I gained more experience with grouping data together in a logical, presentable manner.